GHSVS-de/plg_system_characterscounterghsvs/README.md

 - - `Enable Counter`: YES/NO. If YES: The counter of this plugin will be used.
 - - - <code>maxChars</code>: Your recommended characters limit.
 - - - <code>chopText</code>: If YES, limit text length to <code>maxChars</code> characters and block further typing.
 Non-destructive if text loaded from database was already longer than this value before.
 You'll see and save it in full length.
 Sets a <code>maxlength</code> attribute or adjusts an existing one.
-- - <code>Required</code>: YES/`Joomla settings decide`.
+- - <code>Required</code>: YES/`Joomla defaults decide`.
 If YES: Saving of item is prevented if the field is empty.
 The vaguely named setting `Joomla settings decide` means: The plugin does nothing (as long as I haven't tested what may happen when I remove a `required` attribute where Joomla has set it consciously or just stupidly).
 - - - Not available for fields `Title/Name` and `Alias`.
 They are always mandatory.

 ## Quick guide for Joomla 3-4 migrations for basic purposes
 - Install and configure the plugin in Joomla 3 before migration.
 - - **OR** install and configure the plugin in Joomla 4 after migration but before you save any entries/items.
 - In tabulator Global settings:
-- - Activate `[removeCharcounter]`.
+- - Set `[removeCharcounter]` to YES to disable Joomla's restrictive character counter in all enabled fields.
-- - Activate `[removeMaxlength]`.
+- - Set `[removeMaxlength]` to YES to disable Joomla's restrictive field lengths in all enabled fields.
-- In each tabulator (Article, Contact ...) set all main fields (Meta Description, Meta Keywords ...) to YES (activate).
+- In each tabulator (Article, Contact ...) set all main fields (Meta Description, Meta Keywords ...) to YES (= activation).
-- Activate sub field `Force field(s)` where available (just Menu Items > Meta Keywords at the moment).
+- Enable `Force Field(s)` subfields where one is available to display meta keyword fields that have been removed in Joomla 4.
-- `Required` and `Enable Counter` not necessary.
+- `Required` and `Enable Counter` settings not necessary.

 -----------------------------------------------------